 A. We do not provide the recommendation letter form in the Microsoft Word format.
-However, it is also fine that the recommender directly types on the PDF file by using an appropriate software.
+However, it is also fine that the recommender directly types on the PDF file.

-(3) the recommender writes his or her signature at the bottom of both the designated and additional forms
+(1) the recommender writes his or her signature at the bottom of the designated form.

-(4) both the designated and additional forms are put into one envelope, and the recommender seals it and signs across the seal.
+(2) the recommender should put it into an envelope, and the recommender seals it and signs across the seal.

 Q. Should I submit my curriculum vitae (CV) with the application documents?

 A. You do not need to submit your CV.
 You are required to submit your general information, academic and professional background by using designated forms.
 Your CV will not be reviewed even if you submit it.